 To show how theoretical idealism incessantly and inevitably changes into practical materialism, one needs only to cite the example of all the Christian Churches, and, naturally, first of all, that of the Apostolic and Roman Church.
 What is there more sublime, in the ideal sense, more disinterested, more separate from all the interests of this earth, than the doctrine of Christ preached by that Church?
 And what is there more brutally materialistic than the constant practice of that same Church since the eighth century, from which dates her definitive establishment as a power?
 What has been and still is the principal object of all her contests with the sovereigns of Europe?
 Her temporal goods, her revenues first, and then her temporal power, her political privileges.
 We must do her the justice to acknowledge that she was the first to discover, in modern history, this incontestable but scarcely Christian truth that wealth and power, the economic exploitation and the political oppression of the masses, are the two inseparable terms of the reign of divine ideality on earth: wealth consolidating and augmenting power, power ever discovering and creating new sources of wealth, and both assuring, better than the martyrdom and faith of the apostles, better than divine grace, the success of the Christian propagandism.
 This is a historical truth, and the Protestant Churches do not fail to recognise it either.
-I speak, of course, of the independent churches of England, America, and Switzerland, not of the subjected churches of Germany.
-The latter have no initiative of their own; they do what their masters, their temporal sovereigns, who are at the same time their spiritual chieftains, order them to do, It is well known that the Protestant propagandism, especially in England and America, is very intimately connected with the propagandism of the material, commercial interests of those two great nations; and it is known also that the objects of the latter propagandism is not at all the enrichment and material prosperity of the countries into which it penetrates in company with the Word of God, but rather the exploitation of those countries with a view to the enrichment and material prosperity of certain classes, which in their own country are very covetous and very pious at the same time.
+I speak, than one.
+As for the particles, that is another matter; nothing more rational, indeed, than that one particle should be limited by another and be smaller than the whole.
+Only, here another contradiction confronts us.
+To be limited, to be greater and smaller are attributes of matter, not of mind.
+According to the materialists, it is true, mind is only the working of the wholly material organism of man, and the greatness or smallness of mind depends absolutely on the greater or less material perfection of the human organism.
+But these same attributes of relative limitation and grandeur cannot be attributed to mind as the idealists conceive it, absolutely immaterial mind, mind existing independent of matter.
+There can be neither greater nor smaller nor any limit among minds, for there is only one mind - God.
+To add that the infinitely small and limited particles which constitute human souls are at the same time immortal is to carry the contradiction to a climax.
+But this is a question of faith.
+Let us pass on.